 For using this on wood, all you need is a one-step spray tie-dye to spray your furniture piece.

-- After 1-2 minutes drag the tip of Dye-na-Flow color bottle to add swirl patterns and designs
+- After 1-2 minutes drag the tip of the Dye-Na-Flow color bottle to add swirl patterns and designs

-- After getting your desired look, allow it dry completely for 4-5 hours
+- After getting your desired look, allow it to dry completely for 4-5 hours

 3- Food coloring

 Dyeing wood with food coloring can also add bright vibrant colors to your furniture piece, provided you do it right.